 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Purple Carrot is a delivery service that provides plant-based meal kits for people to prepare at home.
-These kits are suitable for people already following a vegan diet or those looking to increase their consumption of plant-based foods.
+In this article, we provide our review of Purple Carrot’s menu, meals, and service.

 Purple Carrot is a plant-based meal kit delivery service.
 Customers sign up to receive a meal box each week.

 A weekly box can contain prepared meals or a recipe booklet and ingredients for vegan breakfasts, lunches, and dinners.
 People can prepare the meals at home by adding basic ingredients such as cooking oil and plant milk.